emmandecena/jupyterbook/_sources/docs/index.md

 Hello!
 I'm Emmanuel.

+An energy market analyst with experience in trading operations of geothermal power plants and in electrical systems design of gas processing plants.

 I provide solutions to product improvement and process optimization problems by setting up analytical tools, creating and maintaining models, and streamlining new data sets.

 My career has made me wear many hats, such as in engineering, systems design, mathematical modeling, product marketing and research.